Submitting information

 Which file type are you accepting for NFT?

-Can I create NFT collection on your website?
+Can I create an NFT collection on your website?

 Each NFT minted comes with a different policy.